erickseolin/jn_tester/README.md

 test.save('dobro.test')
  ```

- - After the users executed their tests and submit the solution you could run the table (with sort options).
+ - After the submission of the solutions, it is possible to show the table with sort options.

  ```python
  import os
  from jn_tester.professor.tables import view_complete_table